intel/neural-compressor/docs/incompatible_changes.md

 ## Built-in transform/dataset/metric APIs

-v1.2 refines LPOT built-in transform/dataset/metric to unify APIs cross different framework backends.
+v1.2 refines Neural Compressor built-in transform/dataset/metric to unify APIs cross different framework backends.

 Refer to [dataset](./dataset.md), [transform](./transform.md), and [metric](./metric.md) to learn how to use them in yaml or code.